architolk/Linked-Data-Theatre/README.md

 The Linked Data Theatre uses a configuration graph containing all the triples that make up the LDT configuration.
 Instructions and examples how to create such a configuration can be found at the [wiki](https://github.com/architolk/Linked-Data-Theatre/wiki).
 A [basic-configuration](basic-configuration.ttl) is provided tot get you started.

+The wiki contains a [tutorial](https://github.com/architolk/Linked-Data-Theatre/wiki/Tutorial.md) to guide you through the most common features of the Theatre.

 ### Build it yourself, linux and docker installations
 See [BUILD.md](BUILD.md) for instructions to build the Linked Data Theatre yourself.
 To deploy the Linked Data Theatre in a tomcat container, follow the instructions in [DEPLOY.md](docs/DEPLOY.md).
 A step-by-step installation guide for Linux is also available: [LINUX_SETUP.md](docs/LINUX_SETUP.md).
 You can also opt for a docker installation, see [DOCKER.md](docs/DOCKER.md).